deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 "Too fucking late, brother." one of the others asserted.
 "You call him WARHORSE, you get called BASEBALL.
 All's fair in love and war."

-There was general snickering at that one as the newly-christened '*BASEBALL*' wilted. "…shit." he declared.
+There was general snickering at that one as the newly-christened '*BASEBALL*' wilted. "...shit." he declared.

 Adam laughed.
 Being able to share the experience of an embarrassing nickname was taking some of the sting out.
 "Guess we'd better get used to it." he said.